strzibny/advanced-ruby-cartridge/README.md

 Using custom webserver
 -----------------------
-For using webserver, which is not included in this cartridge, you can create custom server control script which defines operations like start, stop and restart of used webserver.
+If using a webserver which is not included in this cartridge, you can create custom server control script which defines operations like start, stop and restart of used webserver.
 This script must be located in application repository in <code>.openshift/action_hooks/server_control</code> and must be executable.
-Script will be invoked with context of repository.
+Script will be invoked within context of your repository.

 For creating your own custom control script use this template.